 Once your smoker is ready to go, it’s time to get that bird on the grill!
 Place the turkey on the grill grate breast side up (no need for a roasting pan) on the indirect heat side of the grill.
 If you are cooking on gas or charcoal where you have slightly higher temperatures on one side of the grill, be prepared to rotate the turkey several times during the cooking process for even cooking.

 Allow the turkey to rest for about 15 minutes before slicing and serving.
 If your turkey is done a little early, cover the turkey with foil and wrap with towels to insulate and keep the heat at a safe serving temperature.
 This can soften the skin, but a quick (like 1-2 minute) broil in the oven can get it back to crispy.
-All that’s left is to decide if you’re a light or dark meat person and get after it!!
-Happy Thanksgiving everybody!
+All that’s left is to decide if you’re a light or dark meat person and get after it!

 If you like this method for smoked turkey, check out these methods as well!
-There’s more than one way to smoke a bird.
-Click the image to head straight to the recipe.
+There’s more than one way to smoke a bird, and Hey Grill Hey is here to help you feel successful leading up to the big day.

 I didn’t want to leave you hanging with an awesome turkey and nothing else!!
 Click theses images to head directly to these awesome Thanksgiving side dishes!